 The Chesapeake School Board expects all students to dress in a manner appropriate for the promotion of learning.
 Student appearance shall not be disrespectful, indecent, dangerous to the health and welfare of students, or disruptive to the school environment.
 Listed below are general guidelines for HOMS students to follow:

-7. Students whose dress is considered contrary to good hygiene, a distraction to other students, or in any way disruptive to the learning process will be required to meet the school standards.
+- Students whose dress is considered contrary to good hygiene or in any way disruptive to the learning process will be required to meet the school division’s standards for dress and appearance and shall be disciplined in accordance with the Chesapeake City Public School’s Student Code of Conduct.